 “Best” is in the eye of the beholder.
 The best toothbrush is the one that meets your specific needs.
+Toothbrush choices can be a sensitive subject as we all have our preferences but which ones really are the best for you?
 Ask yourself these questions next time you buy a new toothbrush.

 Ask Dr. Fondriest if the brush you have is getting the job done.
 If you’re not sure that you’re brushing correctly, don’t hesitate to ask about it at your next appointment.
 Remember, regular dental cleanings are an important to maintaining healthy teeth and gums.
 Have you seen us for a cleaning in the last six months?
 If not, call us today at (847) 234-0517 to schedule your cleaning.
 Our office serves patients in Chicago’s North Shore.